Engineering design process: Concept generation

+These are just a few examples, there are many more ideation methods that may be used.
+Ideation usually aims to generate a large volume and variety of ideas, which should also be potentially useful.
+Most recommendations for ideation focus on promoting divergent thinking and discourage concurrent evaluation of idea quality, since this may limit the range of possibilities considered.

-Various generated ideas must then undergo a concept evaluation step, which utilizes various tools to compare and contrast the relative strengths and weakness of possible alternatives.
+Raw ideas must be roughly screened for viability and those that pass the initial screening should be developed into concepts that can be evaluated more comprehensively from an engineering perspective.
+The developed concepts usually undergo a concept evaluation step, which may utilise various structured methods to analyse the relative strengths and weakness of possible alternatives, before selecting one to take forward to the next design stage.
+This entire phase relies heavily on experience and expertise, although quantitative engineering methods can also play a role in concept evaluation.

 Preliminary design

-The preliminary design, or high-level design includes (also called FEED or Basic design), often bridges a gap between design conception and detailed design, particularly in cases where the level of conceptualization achieved during ideation is not sufficient for full evaluation.
+The preliminary design, or high-level design includes (also called FEED or Basic design), bridges a gap between design conception and detailed design, particularly in cases where the level of conceptualization achieved during ideation is not sufficient for full evaluation.
 So in this task, the overall system configuration is defined, and schematics, diagrams, and layouts of the project may provide early project configuration.
 (This notably varies a lot by field, industry, and product.)
 During detailed design and optimization, the parameters of the part being created will change, but the preliminary design focuses on creating the general framework to build the project on.

 S. Blanchard and J. Fabrycky describe it as:

 “The ‘whats’ initiating conceptual design produce ‘hows’ from the conceptual design evaluation effort applied to feasible conceptual design concepts.
 Next, the ‘hows’ are taken into preliminary design through the means of allocated requirements.
 There they become ‘whats’ and drive preliminary design to address ‘hows’ at this lower level.”